KaltMax/GildedRose-Refactoring-Kata/csharp.NUnit/README.md

 3. **Special Item Handling**: Separate tests for each special item type (Aged Brie, Sulfuras, Backstage passes) to verify their unique behaviors.

-4. **Time-based Testing**: Tests for changes over multiple days to ensure consistent behavior over time.

-5. **Edge Case Coverage**: Testing combinations of boundary conditions such as quality at limits and sell-by dates.
+4. **Edge Case Coverage**: Testing combinations of boundary conditions such as quality at limits and sell-by dates.

-6. **Approval Testing**: Using the VerifyNUnit framework to capture and verify the output of running the application over 30 days, helping detect any regressions in overall system behavior.
+5. **Approval Testing**: Using the VerifyNUnit framework to capture and verify the output of running the application over 30 days, helping detect any regressions in overall system behavior.

 ## Test Categories